AndiKod/zoucli/README.md

 # Zou!
 CLI

 Scaffold a custom Zou!
-SSG Boilerplate or and more with interactive prompt.
+SSG Boilerplate and more with interactive prompt (pages, git, deploy, ...).

 *— Zou! is a french interjection that stands for: JustDoIt!
 GoAhead!*